 With only 30 seconds of fuel remaining in the module, Neal Armstrong’s voice reported back to mission control, “The Eagle has landed.”

-From MIT, Hamilton remembers watching the historic moment she helped make possible.
+From MIT, Margaret Hamilton remembers watching the historic moment she helped make possible.
 “My God.
 Look what happened,” she thought.
 “We did it.
 It worked.”

 As for the warning message, Hamilton’s team learned their program worked exactly as designed.
 During the descent, a radar switch in the wrong position triggered the warning.
 The software restarted and focused on the highest priority task: landing the lunar module.
 Without the error detection and recovery mechanisms written by Hamilton, the mission would have failed.